MarkBahr/Projects/old-projects-web/README.md

 # Projects

-This is a collection of beginner software developer projects I did when learning web development, JavaScript, Java, and other programming languages.
+This is a collection of software developer projects I have completed, including tools such as C++, HTML, CSS, JavaScript, and Java.